WACA Ground: Rejected proposals

-2019-2023 redevelopments
+2019-2025 redevelopments

-In 2019, the Western Australian Government provided a $100,000 grant to the Western Australian Cricket Association to construct two new change rooms under the Lillie Marsh Stand to support women's cricket in the state.
-Construction of the change rooms was completed in time for the 2020 ICC Women's T20 World Cup.

-By the 2018/19 summer, the WACA Ground was no longer the primary international cricket venue in Perth, having been replaced by Perth Stadium in Burswood for most limited overs internationals, Test matches and domestic Big Bash League (BBL) matches for Perth Scorchers.
+By the 2018/19 summer, the WACA Ground was no longer the primary international cricket venue in Perth, having been replaced by Perth Stadium in Burswood for most limited overs internationals, Test matches and domestic Big Bash League matches for the Perth Scorchers.
 Several years before construction of Perth Stadium concluded, the WACA proposed developing the ground into a 15,000-capacity boutique stadium with improved facilities.
 In March 2019 the WACA unveiled plans to improve cricket training facilities and enable the ground to host large-scale community events.
-The plans also included a proposal to reshape the ground to once again be capable of hosting Australian rules football matches, notably marquee WAFL matches.
+The plans also included a proposal to reshape the ground to once again be capable of hosting Australian rules football matches, notably marquee West Australian Football League matches.
 The total cost would be $75 million, of which $60 million would need to be either privately financed or granted by state and federal governments.

-In December 2019 the WACA confirmed a $30 million grant had been granted from the Federal Government.
-This was later matched with an identical grant from the Western Australian Government.
+In August 2019, the Government of Western Australia provided a $100,000 grant to the Western Australian Cricket Association to construct two new change rooms under the Lillee-Marsh Stand to support women's cricket in the state.
+Construction of the change rooms was completed in time for the 2020 ICC Women's T20 World Cup.
+In December 2019 the WACA confirmed a $30 million grant had been granted from the Federal Government for major upgrade works.
+This was later matched with an identical grant from the Government of Western Australia.

 Redevelopment works began in August 2021.
-The Inverarity and Prindiville stands will be demolished and be replaced by a community sports hub facility, and the grass hills at either end will be partially excavated to allow Australian rules football matches to again be played at the ground.
-The East Fremantle Football Club of the West Australian Football League (WAFL) will move their home matches to the WACA for the 2022 and 2023 seasons, whilst East Fremantle Oval undergoes a redevelopment.
-The redevelopment of the WACA is due to be completed in December 2023.
-Also as part of the redevelopment, five of the light towers were upgraded with the replacement of the older lights with LED sports lighting as well as the ability to be lit up in various colours in a similar way to Perth Stadium's exterior and were first switched on in December 2022.
+The Inverarity and Prindiville stands were demolished to be replaced by a community sports hub and a new multi-level public pavilion, and the grass hills at either end have been partially excavated to allow Australian rules football matches to again be played at the ground.
+New facilities include a high-performance cricket centre, a new museum, cafe, gym, and a six-lane, 50-metre outdoor swimming pool.
+A new aquatic centre will include an indoor learn-to-swim pool and waterslides.
+As part of the redevelopment, five of the light towers were also upgraded with the replacement of the older lights with LED sports lighting as well as the ability to be lit up in various colours in a similar way to Perth Stadium's exterior and were first switched on in December 2022.
+Light tower no.2, located next the site of the original Players Pavilion was not upgraded and was demolished to make way for the high-performance centre.

-The WACA Museum is located on-site and features exhibits about Western Australian cricket.
+In November 2023, a contract was awarded to ADCO Constructions with an expected 2025 completion date.
+Since the redevelopments the ground's capacity has been reduced to 10,000 patrons.

+The East Fremantle Football Club played their home matches at the WACA during the 2022, 2023 and 2024 seasons while East Fremantle Oval was redeveloped.